Vlahaka/The-T.N.C.-Theseus/Theseus.md

 “Aye, aye, Sir,” *Haraldson replied without hesitation, turning briskly toward the nearest hardline terminal mounted on the cantina wall.
 He picked up the receiver, voice clear and proud as steel.*

 “Action Stations!
+Order from Navy Command received.
 Set Condition Two throughout the ship.
-Initiate alignment to ORF Staging Outpost.
+Initiate alignment to ORF Staging Outpost at coordinates already calculated by navsat upon order authentication.
 Prepare Impulse Jump Protocols.”

 *The very moment he hung up, the deck beneath them began to thrum—a low, powerful vibration spreading through the cantina like a pulse of restrained thunder.*